 Such behavior was certainly an inherent element in the vast expanse of the untamed western territories.
 By contrast, a country as politically repressive and militant as China makes such radical thinking almost unthinkable.
 Which means the subversive attitudes and actions of political conceptual artist Ai Weiwei paint him as an outlaw in his own right.
 The Wild West may have been a dangerous place back in the day, but when you live your life with open contempt for government policies in China, it can prove to be just as dangerous.

 For that reason, the documentary "Ai Weiwei: Never Sorry" is as much a provocative history of China’s human rights violations and oppressive policies as it is a compelling account of the life of the artist.
 Of course, everyone is aware of the Tienanman Square Massacre in 1989 thanks to the media coverage that was provided during that tense period of time when the whole world was watching.
-The image of a single student carrying groceries facing off against an enormous military tank is the kind of startling image that remains seared into your brain for life.

 As you can imagine, this proves to be just the tip of the iceberg as Ai Weiwei has made it a mission in his life to expose the Chinese government’s many human rights violations either though his art or other media.
 His life itself has become a political statement, an attitude that invades his art with such a sense of purpose that it becomes impossible to ignore.